sw24f/jump-start-with-git-alexg121802/learningGit.md

 ## Community
 You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
 To get the conversation started, see ["Github Community Support."](https://github.com/orgs/community/discussions/)

+## Personal Notes
+- I don't have too much experience with Git but I used Github with my research lab
+- I am interested in learning more
+- I am still unsure how to use git diff and whether I should be writing this in my Github or if I should be doing it in my terminal